GavinMendelGleason/blog/entries/data_layout.md

 [xor](https://en.wikipedia.org/wiki/Exclusive_or) with a complement mask which has every bit set.

+Perhaps surprisingly, this trick also works for NaN and Negative and Positive Infinity!

 ### BigInts

 But what about big integers?
 If the size is not fixed, what are we to